Preston Claiborne

-Preston Michael Claiborne (born January 21, 1988) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the New York Yankees and Texas Rangers.
+Preston Michael Claiborne (born January 21, 1988) is an American former professional baseball pitcher who serves as an assistant pitching coach for the New York Yankees of Major League Baseball (MLB).
+He played in MLB for the Yankees and Texas Rangers.
 He attended Tulane University, where he played college baseball for the Tulane Green Wave.

-Career
+Playing career

 Amateur

 Claiborne attended Newman Smith High School in Carrollton, Texas, where he played for the school's baseball team.
 Selected in the 23rd round of the 2006 Major League Baseball draft by the Pittsburgh Pirates, Claiborne did not sign, opting to attend Tulane University to play for the Tulane Green Wave baseball team.
 At Tulane, he was used as a relief pitcher, appearing in a total of 84 games from 2007 through 2010.
 In 2007 and 2008, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.

 New York Yankees

 The New York Yankees selected Claiborne in the 17th round of the 2010 Major League Baseball draft.
-He signed and reported to the Staten Island Yankees of the Class A-Short Season New York–Penn League.
-He was promoted to the Tampa Yankees of the Class A-Advanced Florida State League that year, in time to pitch for Tampa in the league's playoffs.
+He signed and reported to the Staten Island Yankees of the Low–A New York–Penn League.
+He was promoted to the Tampa Yankees of the High–A Florida State League that year, in time to pitch for Tampa in the league's playoffs.
 He returned to Tampa in 2011.

-Claiborne started the 2012 season with the Trenton Thunder of the Class AA Eastern League, and made 20 appearances for the Scranton/Wilkes-Barre Yankees of the Class AAA International League that year.
+Claiborne started the 2012 season with the Trenton Thunder of the Double–A Eastern League, and made 20 appearances for the Scranton/Wilkes-Barre Yankees of the Triple–A International League that year.

 Claiborne began the 2013 season with the Scranton/Wilkes-Barre RailRiders, and was called up to the majors for the first time on May 3, 2013, when the Yankees placed Joba Chamberlain on the disabled list.
-He made his major league debut on May 5, 2013, against the Oakland Athletics.
+He made his major league debut on May 5, against the Oakland Athletics.
 During his debut, he pitched two scoreless innings without allowing a baserunner.

-Claiborne was optioned down to Scranton/Wilkes-Barre on August 16, 2013.
+Claiborne was optioned down to Scranton/Wilkes-Barre on August 16.
 He was then recalled to be the 26th player for a doubleheader against the Toronto Blue Jays on August 20 but was optioned back to Scranton/Wilkes-Barre right after the second game.
 However, he was brought back up on August 22 when infielder Jayson Nix was placed on the disabled list.
 Claiborne was optioned back to Triple-A on August 26 when the Yankees activated Derek Jeter from the disabled list.
-He was then brought back up to the Yankees on September 2 after the rosters expanded on September 1, 2013.
-The Yankees designated Claiborne for assignment on December 19, 2014.
+He was then brought back up to the Yankees on September 2 after the rosters expanded the previous day.
+Claiborne was designated for assignment by the Yankees on December 19, 2014.